-The following table sets forth the short-term debt and capitalization of the Company as of March 31, 1996 and as adjusted as of that date to give effect to (i) the S Corporation Distribution as if the Company's S corporation status had terminated on such date and (ii) an estimated \$7.3 million of net deferred tax assets that would have been recorded had the Company's S corporation status been terminated on March 31, 1996, and as further adjusted to reflect the sale of shares of Common Stock by the Company in the Offerings and the application of the estimated net proceeds therefrom to repay indebtedness under the S Distribution Notes and the Credit Agreement.
+The following table sets forth the short-term debt and capitalization of the Company as of March 31, 1996 and as adjusted for the sale of shares of Common Stock by the Company in the Offerings and the application of the estimated net proceeds therefrom to repay indebtedness under the S Distribution Notes and the Credit Agreement.
 The information below should be read in conjunction with the Company's consolidated financial statements and the related notes thereto which are included elsewhere in this Prospectus.
 See "Use of Proceeds."

-ACTUAL AS ADJUSTED AS FURTHER DJUSTED
+AS OF MARCH 31, 1996 ACTUAL AS ADJUSTED (IN THOUSANDS)

-THOUSANDS)

-Short-term debt: Current installments of long-term debtShort-term notes payable Total short-term debt 4,778 185,578(1 ) 4,778
+Short-term notes payable 4,778 4,778

+Total short-term debt \$ 5,756

-Long-term debt: Long-term debt, net of current installments 41,752 105,000
+Long-term debt: Long-term debt, net of current installments \$ 41,752

-Total long-term debt 146,752 146,752 139,552
+Total long-term debt Stockholders' equity: Preferred Stock, par value \$ per share; shares authorized;

-Preferred Stock, par value \$ per share; shares authorized; no shares issued and outstanding Common Stock, par value \$.01 per share; shares authorized, shares issued and outstanding actual and as adjusted, shares issued and outstanding as further adjusted (2) 35 35 127 Paid-in capital 181 (12,605)(3) 175,303(3) Retained earnings (4) 168,014 7,337 7,337 Foreign currency translation adjustment 16 16 16 Treasury stock, shares repurchased (5) , , (150,776) Net stockholders' equity (155,993) 32,007 Total capitalization \$ 164,222 \$ (9,241) \$ 171,559
+no shares issued and outstanding

+issued and outstanding, shares issued and outstanding as adjusted (1) Paid-in capital 127 179,803(2)

+Retained earnings (3) Foreign currency translation adjustment Treasury stock, shares repurchased (5) 16 7,337(4) 16 (150,776)

+Net stockholders' equity 17,470 36,507

+Total capitalization \$ 164,222 \$ 171,559

-- (1) The as adjusted amount includes \$180.8 million of S Distribution Notes which represent the undistributed S corporation taxable earnings at March 31, 1996 that would have been distributed had the Company's S corporation status been terminated on such date. - (2) Excludes approximately shares of Common Stock reserved for issuance pursuant to awards under the 1996 Equity Plan and the Directors' Plan, including options to purchase shares of Common Stock to be granted immediately prior to the Offerings.
-Of such options, will have an exercise price equal to the initial public offering price of Common Stock and will have an exercise price of \$ per share.
-See "Management -- Employment Agreements," "-- 1996 Equity Incentive Plan" and "-- 1996 Non-Employee Directors' Stock Option Plan." - (3) Reflects a reduction of \$12.8 million of paid-in capital for that portion of the S Corporation Distribution which is in excess of financial statement retained earnings.
-The S Corporation Distribution exceeds financial statement retained earnings because of differences in the basis of certain assets and liabilities between the financial reporting and income tax presentation. - (4) No adjustment has been made to give effect to (i) the Company's earned and undistributed taxable S corporation earnings for the period from April 1, 1996 through the S Termination Date, which will be distributed as part of the S Corporation Distribution or (ii) for the distribution of an aircraft in lieu of cash as part of the S Corporation Distribution.
-Between April 1, 1996 and the S Termination Date the Company anticipates the amount of undistributed taxable S corporation earnings to be between approximately \$ million and \$ million.
-See "Use of Proceeds" and "Company History, the Reorganization and Prior S Corporation Status." - (5) Represents the cost in excess of the allocable portion of retained earnings associated with the repurchase of Common Stock from a former principal stockholder of the Company.
+- (1) Excludes approximately shares of Common Stock reserved for issuance under the 1996 Equity Plan, and the Directors' Plan, including options for shares to be granted immediately prior to the Offerings.
+Of such options, will have an exercise price equal to the initial public offering price and will have an exercise price of \$.
+See "Management -- Employment Agreements," "Management -- 1996 Equity Incentive Plan" and "-- 1996 Non-Employee Directors' Stock Option Plan." - (2) Reflects a reduction of \$8.3 million of paid-in capital for that portion of the S Corporation Distribution which is in excess of retained earnings. - (3) No adjustment has been made to give effect to the Company's earned and undistributed taxable S corporation earnings for the period from April 1, 1996 through the consummation of the Offerings, which earnings will be distributed as part of the S Corporation Distribution.
+See "Use of Proceeds." - (4) Reflects the establishment of net deferred tax assets of \$7.3 million resulting from the termination of the Company's S corporation status.
+See note 1 to the Company's consolidated financial statements. - (5) Represents the cost in excess of the allocable portion of retained earnings associated with the repurchase of Common Stock from a former principal stockholder of the Company.
 See note 7 to the Company's consolidated financial statements.